kjhealy/kieranhealy.hugo/content/blog/two-revolutions.markdown

 started on this topic without backing up a bit first in order to talk about how the computer they are using works.

-I think the key is the rise of the flat-screen, touch-based model of computing, most obviously on phones and then very secondarily on things like Apple's iPad or Microsoft's Surface tablet.
+I think reason for this is the rise of the flat-screen, touch-based model of computing, most obviously on phones and then very secondarily on things like Apple's iPad or Microsoft's Surface tablet.
 Now, most people who need to write long documents (like papers or dissertations)